theopensystemslab/planx-new/editor.planx.uk/README.md

 ### Disabling type-checking

-If you're IDE does type checking for you and you want to save some CPU resources, you can opt-out of type checking by setting the environment variable `DISABLE_TYPE_CHECKING=true`.
+If your IDE does type checking for you and you want to save some CPU resources, you can opt-out of type checking by setting the environment variable `DISABLE_TYPE_CHECKING=true`.